 Better yet, I offer a solution.
 Instead of becoming an automotive journalist, why not become an English automotive journalist?
 Trust me, it’s a better gig.
 Not only will you instantly acquire the kind of cast-iron credibility that American autowriters will never so much as sniff, if you are lucky someone may even bring you back “across the pond” to run an American auto rag!

 Naturally, you’ll need a little help to make this dream become reality.
 I cannot help you fake the accent, and I cannot teach you to operate a stick-shift with your left hand, but I can show you how to write just like an English journo.
 It’s easy!
+You’ll probably still need a freelance editor to take a look at your work and make sure it is written cohesively but other than that, you should be good to go.
 I’ve provided five “tropes” below to get you started.
 According to the nice people at tvtropes.org, a site I am not linking directly because it’s so good you will never return to S:S:L, “Tropes are “devices and conventions that a writer can reasonably rely on as being present in the audience members’ minds and expectations.”
 It’s almost impossible to find a Brit-rag article that does not use one or more of these, so a solid command of this fab five is essential to your future career.
 Each trope is carefully described and a kind-of-fictional example is provided for your use.
 What are you waiting for?
 Get writing — and by next week you could be driving an Azure on the Mulsanne!

 #1: The (Vanden Plas) Princess And The Pea-Sized Upgrade